 AIDESEP estimates that 1,240 communities are seeking titles to their traditional lands in Peru.
 Indigenous and native communities formally own 58,000 square miles (150,000 square kilometers) of the Peruvian Amazon, but progress is stalled on indigenous land-titling applications covering a further 77,000 square miles of forestland.

 “This report makes clear that the government’s excessive bureaucracy for indigenous and native land titles is in stark contrast to its streamlined approach to the granting of logging and mining concessions, the awarding of which will only exacerbate greenhouse-gas emissions and conflict with indigenous communities,” said Chris Moye of Global Witness, which last year released a report on deaths among Peruvian environmental and land defenders.

 “A system that benefits resource concessions encourages corruption and land-grabbing, and inevitably leads to social unrest,” said Moye.
-“The ultimate victims of this government red tape are Indigenous Peoples, many of whom are subject to immense intimidation and even murder in their forest homes.”
+“The ultimate victims of this government red tape are indigenous peoples, many of whom are subject to immense intimidation and even murder in their forest homes.”

-“It shouldn’t take the murder of activists before the government acts,” Rios said.
-“But the Saweto tragedy could be repeated elsewhere if land-titling processes are not greatly speeded up.”
+“It shouldn’t take the murder of activists before the government acts.
+But the Saweto tragedy could be repeated elsewhere if land-titling processes are not greatly sped up.”

 “We call on the Government of Peru to honour its commitments on climate change,” said Alex Soros, founder of the Alex Soros Foundation (ASF), which recognized Saweto last year with the ASF Prize for Environmental and Human Right Activism.
 “With its vast rainforests populated by indigenous peoples, titling land to these communities would be an important first step in meeting Peru’s climate change obligations while, at the same time, helping bring to an end an era of shocking human rights abuses.”